Thermal Comfort in Buildings: How to Better Control and Predict

 - Air velocity (AV) – The air contact velocity measured in m/s;

-- Relative humidity (RH) – The ratio between the current amount of water vapour in the air and the maximum amount of water vapour that the air can hold at that air temperature, expressed as a percentage.
+- Relative humidity (RH) – The ratio between the current amount of water vapor in the air and the maximum amount of water vapor that the air can hold at that air temperature, expressed as a percentage.

 Personal factors are also important but not depending on the environment:

 - Clothing – Clothes insulate a person from exchanging heat with the surrounding air and surfaces;

 - Metabolic heat – The heat we produce through physical activity.
 Usually, a person which stays is feeling cooler than other who is moving.